klonkr/CreateColorPanorama/README.md

 A simlpe command line tool to create panoramas based on a movies' color theme.
 It spits out an SVG in panoramas/ all the screen caps in output/movie/.

-You need to download both ffmpeg.exe and ffprobe.exe, available at: https://ffmpeg.org/download.html#build-windows Copy these to bin/
+You need to download both ffmpeg.exe and ffprobe.exe, available at: [FFmpegs website](https://ffmpeg.org/download.html#build-windows).
+Copy these to bin/

 There are a few diffirent arguments available: